Skip to main content

 SaskEnergy offers rebates, program to support heating efficiency and safety this winter

-… offers rebates, program to support heating efficiency and safety this winter … SaskEnergy offers rebates, program to support heating efficiency and safety this winter Published Date Nov 5, 2020 Facebook … provided more than $1 million in support for Saskatchewan customers through rebate programs,” said Bronwyn Eyre, …
+… offers rebates, program to support heating efficiency and safety this winter … offers rebates, program to support heating efficiency and safety this winter Published Date Nov 5, 2020 Facebook … provided more than $1 million in support for Saskatchewan customers through rebate programs,” said Bronwyn Eyre, …

 Buyer beware of door-to-door heating and cooling equipment sales